premia-ai/premia-cli/README.md

 # Premia Cli

-Premia allows to manage financial data infrastructure using an AI co-pilot.
+Premia is an AI co-pilot to manage financial data systems.

 ## Demo